Quantum Drinfeld Hecke Algebras: Noncommutative Gr obner Bases Theory

 In this section, we recall the use of Gr\"obner bases in the theory of free associative algebras.
-Definitions and formulations used in noncommutative Gr\"obner basis theory often vary.
-They unfortunately differ widely among authors whose work we wish to combine, thus we give a concise, self-contained account in this section (and next) of just those results necessary for our main results.
-Standard references include~\cite{Mora,Green93,Ufn98}.
+Definitions and formulations used in noncommutative Gr\"obner bases theory often vary.
+Unfortunately, they differ widely among authors whose work we wish to combine, thus we give a concise, self-contained account in this section (and the next) of just those facts necessary for our main results.
+Standard references include~\cite{Green93,Mora,Ufn98}.

 Let $\X = \langle x_1, \ldots, x_n\rangle$ be the free monoid in symbols $x_i$.
-Its elements are the neutral element (empty word) and nonempty {\em words} in the alphabet $x_1, \ldots, x_n$, called {\bf monomials}.
+Its elements are the neutral element (empty word) and nonempty words in the alphabet $x_1, \ldots, x_n$ called {\em monomials}.
 Let $\KX=\K\langle x_1, \ldots, x_n\rangle$ be the corresponding monoid algebra over the field $\K$ (i.e., the free associative algebra over $\K$).
-We call its elements {\bf polynomials}.
+We call its elements {\em polynomials}.
 Identify the empty word in $\X$ with $1$ in $\K$ so that $\KX$ is spanned by monomials as a $\K$-vector space.
-Elements of the form $x_1^{\alpha_1} x_2^{\alpha_2} \cdots x_n^{\alpha_n}$ with $\alpha_i$ in $\N$ are called {\bf standard monomials}.
+Elements of the form $x_1^{\alpha_1} x_2^{\alpha_2} \cdots x_n^{\alpha_n}$ with $\alpha_i$ in $\N$ are called {\em standard monomials}.